 Why it matters: Methane accounts for about 30% of today's warming, and its largest industrial source in the U.S. is oil and gas operations.
 Other pollutants emitted alongside methane exacerbate respiratory illness and contribute to ground-level ozone and smog, increasing the risk of heart disease.
 These impacts fall disproportionately on low-income communities and communities of color.
 To meet the U.S. NDC, new policies are needed to reduce methane emissions economy-wide 40% below 2005 levels by 2030.
 Minimizing methane emissions from oil and gas is the fastest and most cost-effective way to slow climate change.
 This sector can achieve a 75% reduction with technologies available today, with some solutions even leading to a net profit.
-EPA recently finalized two public comment periods to receive input on its proposed standards to reduce methane emissions and other harmful pollution from new and existing natural gas facilities.
-Once EPA finalizes these rules later this year, states will have 18 months to develop and submit implementation plans.

-- DOT: Finalize rule on protective standards requiring the use of advanced leak detection technologies to identify and repair methane leaks from natural gas pipelines. - EPA: - Maximize methane and co-pollutant emissions reductions through the Methane Emission Reduction Program (MERP) and ensure that reporting is based on real-world emissions data through the Greenhouse Gas Reporting Program (GHGRP). - Finalize protective standards for new and existing oil and gas facilities, including strengthened provisions for leak monitoring, polluting pneumatic devices and flaring.
+- EPA: - Finalize proposed rule to reduce wasteful methane emissions from the oil and gas sector as part of the Methane Emission Reduction Program (MERP). - Finalize protective standards for new and existing oil and gas facilities, including strengthened provisions for leak monitoring, polluting pneumatic devices and flaring.